diggerhq/tfcloud-alt/README.md

 Introduction
 ======

 Do we really need terraform cloud?
-TerraformCloud, Spacelift and other cloud runners offer another tool to run terraform.
+TerraformCloud, Spacelift and other cloud runners a dedicated CI/CD run terraform.
 Why are people using Terraform Cloud?
 Why not run Terraform in Github Actions?
-I've built a simple action that seems to be enough.
-I might be missing something but it seems that all you need from a terraform runner is the following for a basic flow:
+For my usecase as a small startup it seems to me that relying on github actions should be enough.
+I might be missing something but it seems that I need from a terraform runner is the following flow:

 - Runs terraform plan on every PR
 - Runs terraform apply on merge to master/main branch
 - Handle of concurrency by queining multiple applies together

 More advanced flows such as multiple environments and comment-to-apply can also be acheived as an extension of above.
 So why do we need a dedicated service to run our terraform ?
+What other features or caveats have I not thought of yet?

 How to run
 =====